-An operator assuming the Crypto User role can use the entire Crypto-C ME API except for R_PROV_FIPS140_self_tests_full(), which is reserved for the Crypto Officer.
+An operator assuming the Crypto User role can use the entire Crypto-C ME API except for R\PROV\FIPS140\self\tests\full(), and the APIs to set up the role authentication database, which are reserved for the Crypto Officer.

+For more information about authentication of roles, see Roles, Services and Authentication.
 For more information about individual functions, see the RSA BSAFE Crypto-C Micro Edition Developers Guide.